-- Our curriculum and pastoral systems are designed to foster the spiritual, moral, social and cultural development of all our students.
+Our curriculum and pastoral systems are designed to foster the spiritual, moral, social and cultural development of all our students.
 All our staff play a vital role in this process, helping to ensure that all of our students relate well to one another and feel safe and comfortable within the school.
-We expect all staff to lead by example, and to play a full part in promoting an awareness that is appropriate to their age amongst all our students on issues relating to health, safety and well-being.
+We expect all staff to lead by example, and to play a full part in promoting an awareness that is appropriate to their age amongst all our students on issues relating to health, safety (including online) and well-being.
 All the staff, including all non-teaching staff, have an important role in insisting that our students always adhere to the standards of behaviour set out in our behaviour policy and in enforcing our anti-bullying policy.
-Residential staff have a particularly important role to play. - Time is allocated in assemblies, Human Development, Inquiry Time and pastoral time to discussions of what constitutes appropriate behaviour and on why bullying and lack of respect for others is never right.
-We use appropriate opportunities to discuss with the students the unacceptability of bullying and abusive behaviour and to promote appropriate relationships with staff. - Our programme aims to teach students to use the internet and electronic equipment safely, inside and outside of school.
-They are alerted to the dangers posed by adults and young people in person and online; to bully, groom, abuse or radicalise others. - Informal interactions between staff and students are important ways to educate our young people about how to keep themselves and others safe and what to do if they have concerns. - Visiting speakers are supervised by staff and are selected carefully to ensure that they promote tolerance and do not promote extremism.
+Residential staff have a particularly important role to play.

+Time is allocated in assemblies, Human Development, Inquiry Time, floor meetings and pastoral time to discussions of what constitutes appropriate behaviour and on why bullying and lack of respect for others is never right.
+We use appropriate opportunities to discuss with the students the unacceptability of bullying and abusive behaviour and to promote appropriate relationships with staff.